ambenzon27/dqn-vs-ppo-pong/README.md

 # DQN vs PPO on Pong

-Programming Assignment 2 (PA2) for **AI 322 – Reinforcement Learning**,
-PhD in Artificial Intelligence, University of the Philippines.

 A comparison of two deep reinforcement learning algorithms — **Deep Q-Network (DQN)** and **Proximal Policy Optimization (PPO)** — trained to play the Atari game *Pong* via the Arcade Learning Environment.